DEVXeno-ops/lunar/README.md

 ## 📝 About

-Lunar can be adapted to work with a variety of FPS games; however, it is currently configured for **Fortnite**.
+Lunar can be adapted to work with many FPS games; however, it is currently configured for **Fortnite**.
-Unlike memory-injection tools, Lunar does **not** interact with the memory of other processes.
+Unlike traditional memory-injection tools, Lunar does **not** access or modify the memory of other processes.

-Player detection is based on the [YOLOv5](https://github.com/ultralytics/yolov5) architecture written in **PyTorch**.
+Player detection is based on the [YOLOv5](https://github.com/ultralytics/yolov5) architecture implemented in **PyTorch**.

-📺 A (currently outdated) demo video is available [here](https://www.youtube.com/watch?v=XDAcQNUuT84).
+📺 A (currently outdated) demo video can be found [here](https://www.youtube.com/watch?v=XDAcQNUuT84).

 ![thumbnail](https://user-images.githubusercontent.com/45726273/126563920-193ca8df-de70-4a91-81ec-d781ee961332.png)